 Cell Signaling Definition

 Cell signaling refers to the vast networks of communication that occur between and within each cell in our body.
 Unlike the stable bricks that lay the foundation of our houses, cells are dynamic and ever-active building blocks.
-Cell signaling makes this possible.
-Together, cells are able to coordinate everything from neonatal development to large, cascading immune responses against bacteria or viruses.
+In effect, cell signaling makes this possible.
+With cell signaling, cells are able to coordinate everything from neonatal development to large, cascading immune responses against bacteria or viruses.

 Three Stages of Cell Signaling

-At its core, however, cell-to-cell signaling can simply be described as the production of a “signal” by one cell that is then received by its “target” cell.
+At its core, however, cell-to-cell signaling can simply be described as the production of a “signal” by one cell.
+This signal is then received by a “target” cell.
 In effect, signal transduction is said to have three stages:

-- Reception, whereby the signal molecule binds the receptor
+- First, reception, whereby the signal molecule binds the receptor

-- Transduction, which is where the chemical signal results in a series of enzyme activations
+- Then, signal transduction, which is where the chemical signal results in a series of enzyme activations

 - Finally, the response, which is the resulting cellular responses.

 Typically, cell signaling is either mechanical or biochemical and can occur locally.
 Additionally, categories of cell signaling are determined by the distance a ligand must travel.
 Likewise, hydrophobic ligands have fatty properties and include steroid hormones and vitamin D3.
 These molecules are able to diffuse across the target cell’s plasma membrane to bind intracellular receptors inside.
 On the other hand, hydrophilic ligands are often amino-acid derived.
 Instead, these molecules will bind to receptors on the surface of the cell.
 Comparatively, these polar molecules allow the signal to travel through the aqueous environment of our bodies without assistance.

 Types of Signaling Molecules